 I started with vanilla Swiss meringue buttercream, added about few handfuls of fresh raspberries and some toasted marshmallow filling.
 Then I just built the cake as I would a round cake, but did it right onto the platter.
 Once it was all frosted, smoothed, and chilled, I made a ganache to drizzle over the top for a dramatic touch.
 I then threw on a handful of chocolate sprinkles and one fresh raspberry and trimmed the bottom with more chocolate sprinkles.
 I'm sorry to say that my ganache was a tiny bit bumpy, but, sadly, I didn't realize that until after I drizzled it.

 Well, I suppose that's okay, because now we can talk a bit about that.
 Ganache, being just a simple (albeit incredibly decadent) pairing of heavy cream and chopped chocolate, does seem pretty easy, but I've learned that it can be sensitive.
 If you've never made it, don't let that deter you, because it really isn't difficult.
 I've done it successfully several times with a different ratio, but this time I wasn't so lucky.
 It's possible, in this case, my chocolate wasn't chopped finely enough or that the cream was too hot; I wondered if that may happen.

-To learn more about ganache and how to ensure a perfect result, you can check out this post on the Global Gourmet.
-I did find a recipe with a different ratio than my old recipe last night, and made a batch that worked beautifully, so just in case, I’ll include that version instead.
-You could also just make a chocolate glaze, if you’d prefer.
-Either way, it’s still gorgeous and yummy, but I’ll be sure to not let that happen again.
+I did find a Ganache recipe with a different ratio than my old recipe last night, and made a batch that worked beautifully, so just in case, I'll include that version instead.
+You could also just make a chocolate glaze, if you'd prefer.
+Either way, it's still gorgeous and yummy, but I'll be sure to not let that happen again.
 It actually worked out for the best, because the new ganache recipe is even better, and now I can add that to my repertoire.

 Here's the recipe: